Ardesco/Selenium-Maven-Template/README.md

 3. `cd Selenium-Maven-Template` (Or whatever folder you cloned it into)
 4. `mvn clean verify`

-All dependencies should now be downloaded and the example google cheese test will have run successfully (Assuming you have Firefox installed in the default location)
+All dependencies should now be downloaded and the example google cheese test will have run successfully in headless mode (Assuming you have Firefox installed in the default location)

 ### What should I know?